-How Art will be examined:
+How Art will be examined

-The first unit of Component I will be completed in a twelve-hour exam during the summer term of Lower Sixth.
-The second unit of Component I will be completed in a fifteen-hour exam in December of your second year of study.
+The first unit of Component I will be completed in a twelvehour exam during the summer term of Lower Sixth.
+The second unit of Component I will be completed in a fifteenhour exam in December of your second year of study.
 You will receive Component 2, the Externally Set Assignment, on or near I February of your examination year giving you time to develop the theme in and out of your sketchbook and prior to the fifteen-hour examination in May.
 Element 2 is worth 40% of the final A level grade.

 Many of our students go on to study a Foundation Course in Art and Design.
 The course runs for one year and covers many more aspects of art: product design, fashion design, graphics and communication, animation, history of art and photography.
 The course is designed to help you experience the many different areas offered at degree level and will help you to make an informed choice about your subsequent course of study.
-Students have studied at Wimbledon, Chelsea, Camberwell (now CCW),
+Students have studied at University of the Arts London, Central St Martins (CSM) as well as Kingston School of Art, Falmouth, The Royal Drawing School, City and Guilds of London Art School, Kensington and Chelsea College and Ravensbourne College of Art.
+Applications for Foundation Courses are submitted in January before the chosen art courses commence in September and you will be expected to compile and submit an art portfolio.